-Going beyond standard reporting and forensics, the actionable insights around BEC in the Proofpoint TAP Threat Insight dashboard enable organizations to also understand which actions they should take to defend themselves, based on the tactics attackers are using to target them.
+Going beyond standard reporting and forensics, the actionable insights around BEC in the Proofpoint TAP Threat Insight dashboard enable organisations to also understand which actions they should take to defend themselves, based on the tactics attackers are using to target them.

 Frequently recommended actions and controls based on these reports include: